quii/go-specs-greet/README.md

 ## Implementing `Curse` for the HTTP server

 Again, an exercise for you, the reader.
-We have our domain-level specification, and we have our domain-level logic neatly separated.
+We have our domain-level specification and our domain-level logic neatly separated.
 If you've followed this chapter, this should be very straightforward.

 - Add the specification to the existing acceptance test for the HTTP server
 - Update your `Driver`
 - Add the new endpoint to the server, and re-use the domain code to implement the functionality.
-You may wish to use `http.NewServeMux` to handle the routiing to the separate endpoints.
+You may wish to use `http.NewServeMux` to handle the routeing to the separate endpoints.

 Remember to work in small steps, commit and run your tests frequently.
 If you get really stuck [you can find my implementation on GitHub](https://github.com/quii/go-specs-greet).

 ## Enhance both systems by updating the domain logic as a unit test

 As mentioned, not every change to a system needs to be driven via an acceptance test.
-Permutations of business rules and edge cases should be simple to drive via a unit test, if you have separated concerns well.
+Permutations of business rules and edge cases should be simple to drive via a unit test if you have separated concerns well.

-Add a unit test to our `Greet` function to default `name` to `World` if it is empty.
+Add a unit test to our `Greet` function to default the `name` to `World` if it is empty.
 You should see how simple this is, and then the business rules are reflected in both applications for "free".

 ## Wrapping up

 Hopefully, with this approach, you can see our application's predictable, structured workflow for driving change.

 On your day job, you can imagine talking to a stakeholder who wants to extend the system you work on in some way.
 Capture it in a domain-centric, implementation-agnostic way in the specification, and use it as a north-star towards your efforts.
-By separating essential and accidental complexity concerns, your work will feel less ad-hoc and more structured and deliberate.
+Separating essential and accidental complexity concerns will make your work less ad-hoc and more structured and deliberate.

 ### What has been covered

-- Writing abstract specifications which allow you to express the essential complexity of the problem you're solving, and removing accidental complexity.
-This allows you to re-use the speciifcations in different contexts.
+- Writing abstract specifications allows you to express the essential complexity of the problem you're solving and remove accidental complexity.
+This will enable you to re-use the specifications in different contexts.
 - How to use Testcontainers to spin up your system
 - A brief intro into containerising your application with Docker
 - gRPC

 ### Further material

-- In this example our "DSL" is not much of a DSL, we just used interfaces to decouple our specification from the real-world and allow us to express domain logic cleanly.
+- In this example, our "DSL" is not much of a DSL; we just used interfaces to decouple our specification from the real world and allow us to express domain logic cleanly.
 As your system grows, this level of abstraction might become clumsy and unclear.
 [Read into the "Screenplay Pattern"](https://cucumber.io/blog/bdd/understanding-screenplay-(part-1)/) if you want to find more ideas as to how to structure your specifications.
 - [Growing Object-Oriented Software, Guided by Tests](http://www.growing-object-oriented-software.com) is a classic.
 It demonstrates how to apply this "London style", "top down" approach to writing software in a practical way.
 Anyone who has enjoyed this book should get a lot of value out of reading this